 Do They Have Incontinence Issues?

 If your parent has incontinence then it’s a good idea to think ahead and prepare a bed that will be easy to keep clean and comfortable for them.
 Products such as reusable incontinence bed pads will protect the mattress from stains, odor, and wetness, and because they are reusable, they are better for the environment.
 You can pick up a few so you’ve always got clean ones on hand.
 Be sure to also choose linens that are lightweight, breathable, and launder well in hot water.
+For seniors with chronic symptoms, medications and incontinence products such as Men’s Liberty catheters are a popular way to manage the condition without mess.

 The Bathroom Needs to Be Safe and Accessible